Useful Patch: Merchant Center audit first, safe fixes first, no approval guarantees.

 • Audit the site, feed, and obvious trust signals together

-• Write down what changed and what evidence supports it
+• Write down exactly what changed and what evidence supports each change

 • Do not guess policy-sensitive product claims